top of page

 Frequently Asked Questions

-Our cattle are given free choice grass and/or hay throughout their lives.
-For the last 120+ days they are also fed grain, which gives them proper marbling and tenderness.
+Our cattle are considered pasture raised.
+They are given free choice grass and/or hay throughout their entire lives.
+For the last 120+ days they are also fed grain, which gives them extra marbling and tenderness.

 Where do you get your calves that are butchered?

-All of our butcher calves are born on the farm from cows and bulls that we own.
-They are raised until they are 7-8 months old, then they are weaned and placed on grass/grain until their butcher date.
+All of our butcher calves are born and raised on the farm from stock that we own.
+They are raised until they are 7-8 months old, then they are weaned and placed on grass/grain until their butcher date at approximately 13 months.
 WE DO NOT purchase cattle from sale barns.
-This ensures that we know 100% where each and every animal has come from and what they have been exposed to from birth to slaughter.
+This ensures that we know exactly where each and every animal has come from and what they have been exposed to from birth to slaughter.
 We believe it is very important to know the health history of each calf that is in our beef program.

 Do you use steroids or hormones?